 Jeremiah grew up on 60 Cedar Street, then moving to Railroad Street with his family by the time he was 13.
 He attended the local schools, and was a member of St. Patrick Church parish.
 He was also an employee of Manchester’s People’s Gas Light Company, having enlisted by February 1918, as they published a notice in the American Gas Engineering Journal of February 9, 1918: “The People’s Gas Light Company, serving Manchester NH has the following ……Jeremiah Morley – Co.
 K, 1st NH Infantry...” among others.

-Jeremiah Morley’s belong to Company K of the 1st NH Regiment, that was merged into
+Jeremiah Morley was a member of Company K in the 1st NH Regiment, that was merged

 On April 29th, 1918 his regiment set sail and arrived in Liverpool, England on May 7th, and moved onto France June 11th.
 During May and June, Jeremiah Morley and the rest of his division would have received training at first with the British and later with the French.
 Starting July 1st, his division participated in the occupation of the Chateau-Thierry Sector.